etalab/transport-validator/readme.md

 ## Build and run

 1. This project is written in Rust.
-[Install it](https://rustup.rs/).
+You need to first [install it](https://rustup.rs/) on your machine.

 2. Clone the project: